jsel127/MicroMakers_Mini-Projects/README.md

 ## Anime Madlibs
 **Skills:** Python
-The madlib program brings anime adventures to life by transforming user inputs into dynamic and engaging stories, weaving imaginative tales for beloved anime titles with a touch of personalization.
+<br>The madlib program brings anime adventures to life by transforming user inputs into dynamic and engaging stories, weaving imaginative tales for beloved anime titles with a touch of personalization.

 ## Ordinary Differential Equations (ODEs) Meet Neural Networks: A Dive Into Deep Learning with Neural ODEs
 ### Abstract